 Now Stewart and his wife Kelli, who serves as the Executive Director, are doing the same for inner city youth in Atlanta through their non-profit organization, L.E.A.D.
 (Launch, Expose, Advise, Direct).
 L.E.A.D.’s mission is to create positive outcomes for at-risk, minority, inner-city youth by leveraging the relationship between education, athletics and service.
 Through year round programming, Stewart is providing deserving inner-city youth with a pathway to high school graduation, college access and career opportunities.
 L.E.A.D. is developing a fraternity of youth called Ambassadors: college bound, civically engaged student-athletes who are prepared to be positive change agents in their communities and world.

 Like Stewart’s family, the families that L.E.A.D. serves lack the resources to create positive outcomes for their children, but through L.E.A.D., these deserving families have a proven system that is creating a formal pipeline from inner city baseball fields to colleges and businesses all over the country.
-To date, 100% of L.E.A.D’s Ambassador Student-Athletes have graduated from high school and enrolled into college while 90% have received college baseball scholarship opportunities.
-Stewart’s way of saying ‘thank you’ to those who helped him stay on the right path is to pay his blessing forward by creating empowering opportunities for Atlanta youth today and into the future.
+To date, 100% of L.E.A.D’s Ambassador Student-Athletes have graduated from high school and enrolled into college while 92% have received college baseball scholarship opportunities.
+Stewart’s way of saying ‘thank you’ to those who helped him stay on the right path is to pay his blessing forward by creating empowering opportunities for Atlanta youth to live significant lives today and into the future.